Parachute (film): Production

 The project was announced as "September 17th" in February 2022 for Yale Productions with Jordan Yale Levine and Jordan Beckerman producing along with Lizzie Shapiro.
 Brittany Snow directed and produced the picture, and co-wrote the script with Becca Gleason.
 Snow said she had the idea for the film in her "early twenties".
 She has spoken previously about her own battle with eating disorders and rigorously planned "darker" scenes with storyboards so as to avoid Eaton spending more time than necessary in scenes criticising her own body, saying "I knew what I wanted very specifically in those scenes, I knew what angles I wanted to use, so I didn't have to have her cry hysterically all day."
 The film was scored by Keegan DeWitt.

 Casting

 In March 2022, Kid Cudi was announced to be cast in the project.
 In June 2022, Eaton, Mann, Rodríguez, and McHale were confirmed in the main roles.

 Release

 The film had its premiere at the 2023 South by Southwest Film & TV Festival in Austin on March 11, 2023.
 In February 2024, Vertical acquired North American distribution rights to the film, releasing it in the United States in select theaters on April 5, 2024.

 Reception

-Nate Richard of Collider described it as "a breath of fresh air.
-This is a film that's more focused on its characters rather than trying to preach a message to its audience [and] invites viewers to take a walk in someone else's shoes."
+Leslie Filperin of The Hollywood Reporter gave a positive review calling the film "smart and compassionate".